graalvm/workshops/native-image/containerisation/README.md

 > You can just build the native executable locally and package it in the deployment container _01-native-image/Dockerfile.linux_
 > as follows:
 > ```bash
-> mvn clean package -Pnative
+> ./mvnw clean package -Pnative
 > docker build -f ./01-native-image/Dockerfile.linux --build-arg APP_FILE=target/jibber -t jibber:native.01 .
 > ```